The Environmental and Social of ESG and human rights in Supply Chains

 Chinese speaking.

-20+ years in Corporate Responsibility, ESG, Responsible Sourcing, Ethical Trade, business human rights due diligence, Including in leadership roles in Burberry, TCP (PLCE), ERM.
+20+ years in Corporate Responsibility, ESG, Responsible Sourcing, Ethical Trade, business human rights due diligence, Including in leadership roles in Burberry, as TCP (PLCE) Global Director Responsible Sourcing, as a Principal Consultant Human Rights and ESG in ERM London, etc.

 Advisory and Training to leading Investment Firms and Retailers and for The World Bank, University of Cambridge Institute for Sustainability Leadership, etc.